psidnell/ofexport2/doc/templates/README.md

 ### Overview ###

+Basic usage of the tool is fairly straight-forward.
+If you're familiar with omnifocus you can probably guess what these commands will show:

+    of2 -ti available
+    of2 -ti remaining
+    of2 -ti flagged
+    of2 -ti completed
+    of2 -ti dueSoon

+GOT HERE

 To print the contents of a named project (In this case I have a project called ofexport2, you should supply your own) type:

     of2 -pn 'ofexport2'